ibm-cloud-docs/event-notifications/en-push-chrome.md

 * Create a website with {{site.data.keyword.en_short}}.
 * Get Chrome web credentials.
 * Download the SDK and complete the notifications setup.
-* Configure and send Chrome web push Notifications to a browser.
+* Configure and send Chrome web Push Notifications to a browser.

 ## Before you begin
 {: #en-before-begin}

 You must have the following prerequisites in place:

-* Download and install any code editor to right website code using html, css and js.
+* Download and install any code editor to right website code by using HTML, CSS and js.
 * A Google account to log in to Firebase console to get your Sender ID and Server API Key.
 * An {{site.data.keyword.Bluemix_notm}} account.
 If you do not have one, [create an IBM Cloud account](https://cloud.ibm.com/).

 ## Create an {{site.data.keyword.en_short}} service instance
 {: #en-create-event}
 {: step}